itehax/rust-scraping/readme.md

 # Web Scraping using rust
-This repository will contain the source code of my serious about web scraping using rust.
+This repository will contain the source code of my series about web scraping using rust.

 [Scraping airbnb](https://itehax.com/blog/web-scraping-using-rust)